pdjr-signalk-plugins/sunphases/README.md

 This required string property tells the plugin where in the Signal K data store it should place sun phase data.
-The default value is 'environment.sunphases.' and the plugin will populate this tree when it starts and refresh it each day shortly after midnight Zulu time.
+The default value is 'environment.sunphases.' and the plugin will populate this tree when it starts and refresh it on the first notification update tick after midnight Zulu time on each subsequent day.

 The key/values inserted under [root] are those defined as properties in the object returned by a call to